 Hay fever is a type of allergic conjunctivitis that occurs as a reaction to pollen.
 Common symptoms of hay fever include a runny or blocked nose, sneezing and red, itchy eyes — although recent reports show that there may be some overlap with symptoms of coronavirus (Sars-Cov-2) and the corresponding disease, COVID-19.

-As pollen levels begin to increase this allergy season, some people may find it difficult to tell whether they are suffering from hay fever or coronavirus.
+As pollen levels begin to increase this allergy season, a little earlier than in previous years, some people may find it difficult to tell whether they are suffering from hay fever or coronavirus.
 To clear-up some of this confusion, we’ve put together this guide to hayfever and coronavirus symptoms to help you understand the difference.

-Do hay fever and allergies put you at a higher risk of developing COVID-19?
+Do hay fever and allergies make you more vulnerable to COVID-19?

 As of now, there is no evidence to suggest that suffering from hay fever or allergic conjunctivitis places you at a higher risk of developing coronavirus (Sars-Cov-2).
 Having the same risk as everyone else still means a responsibility to follow the government’s current advice on social distancing and other measures such as frequent hand washing.

-The main symptoms of COVID-19 are high temperature and a new or persistent cough.
-However, in rarer cases, it can sometimes cause allergy-like symptoms which may make it difficult for some people to differentiate between hay fever and coronavirus during allergy season.
+According to the World Health Organisation, the main symptoms of COVID-19 are high temperature and a new or persistent cough.4 However, in rarer cases, it can sometimes cause allergy-like symptoms which may make it difficult for some people to differentiate between hay fever and coronavirus during allergy season.
 For most people who have hay fever, symptoms will be the same as in previous years.

-There are, however, a few symptoms that can help you tell the difference:
+There are a few symptoms that can help you tell the difference between hayfever and coronavirus: